monero-project/monero-site/_posts/2022-04-20-network-upgrade-july-2022.md

     <img src="{{ page.image }}" width="350px">
 </div>

-***Note: This blog post has been updated to reflect the new hard-fork date of the 13th of August, 2022, as the release was delayed due to required multi-sig security fixes and hardware wallet firmware delays.***
+***Note: This blog post has been updated to reflect the new hard-fork date of the 13th of August, 2022, as the release was delayed due to required multi-sig security fixes and hardware wallet-related delays.***

 The next network upgrade will take place on **~13th August, 2022** (block 2,688,888).
 Network upgrades are technically hard-forks and require all participants in the Monero network to update their software.
 The new software (**v0.18 "Fluorine Fermi"**) will be released one month before the network upgrade, on the **~13th of July**.